wikkeuh/New-Delight-Engineering/site/content/_index.md

     But always come to a workable **solution** in terms of technical feasibility timing and budget.
-  body: We love to <b>create</b> things.
-Explore <b>possibilities</b> using
+  body: We love to create things.
+Explore possibilities using components and tools
-    components and tools at hand.
-But always come to a workable <b>solution</b>
-    in terms of technical feasibility timing and budget.
+    at hand.
+But always come to a workable solution in terms of technical feasibility timing and budget.
 logos:
   image1: img/clear_xenics_logo_transparent.png
   image2: img/download.png